 The BMP's listed below will be implemented by the management team overseeing the construction.
-As construction/groundwork will occur twice, once setting up EA and another after the processing facility is allowed, these BMP's will remain in effect until the entire project's setup is completed.
+As construction/groundwork will occur twice, once setting up EA and another after permit approval, these BMP's will remain in effect until the entire project's setup is completed.